-During term time each DSL or Deputy DSL will always be available (during schoolhours) for staff to discuss any safeguarding concerns.
+During term time each DSL or Deputy DSL will always be available (during school hours) for staff to discuss any safeguarding concerns.
 Each school will ensure appropriate cover arrangements for any out of hours/ out of term activities.

-The DSL and deputy will liaise with the three safeguarding partners (LocalAuthority, Police and Clinical Commissioning Group) and work with other agencies in line with Working Together to Safeguard Children 2018
+The DSL and deputy will liaise with the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group) and work with other agencies in line with Working Together to Safeguard Children 2018

-4.4 The DSL's will:
+The DSL's will:

-• Undergo training to provide them with the knowledge and skills required tocarry out the role.
-Training should be updated every two years with regular updates (at least annually) on developments in between, e.g. via e-bulletins, full Role Description for the DSL see Appendix A

-Forums for DSLs, and reading time, to keep up with any developments relevant to their role.
+- Undergo training to provide them with the knowledge and skills required tocarry out the role.
+Training should be updated every two years with regular updates (at least annually) on developments in between, e.g. via e-bulletins, Forums for DSLs, and reading time, to keep up with any developments relevant to their role. - Act as focal point for staff concerns and liaise with the Local Authority and other agencies in accordance with Working Together to Safeguard Children 2018.

-- Act as focal point for staff concerns and liaise with the Local Authority and other agencies in accordance with Working Together to Safeguard Children 2018; - Refer all cases of suspected abuse to local children's Social Care via theMultiagency Safeguarding Hub (MASH) - Refer all cases to the police where a crime has been committed for the
+- Refer all cases of suspected abuse to local children's Social Care via the Multiagency Safeguarding Hub (MASH). - Refer all cases to the police where a crime has been committed.